bramvanwersch/AnnotatingCNVs/README.md

 # AnnotatingCNVs
-PLANNOTATOR is a pipeline for annotating plant CNVs using VEP(link to VEP) and visualising the resulting table in a dash application aswel as an easy way of running Ontologizer(link to ontologizer) for information on gene ontology terms.
+PLANNOTATOR is a pipeline for annotating plant CNVs using VEP(https://www.ensembl.org/info/docs/tools/vep/index.html) and visualising the resulting table in a dash(https://dash.plot.ly/) application aswel as an easy way of running Ontologizer(http://ontologizer.de/) for information on gene ontology terms.
 ### Installation
 1. Create a folder to download all the programs except for the conda package into:
 ```shell
 mkdir some_name
 cd some_name
 ```
 2. Download VEP version 96 and make sure you download HTSLIB if you want to use a custom annotation genome.
+Also check https://www.ensembl.org/info/docs/tools/vep/index.html if you have troubles installing.
 ```shell
 git clone https://github.com/Ensembl/ensembl-vep.git
 cd ensembl-vep